matteoraf/scep-proxy/README.md

     	Fingerprint of the CA to proxy requests to -proxy-key-length int
-    	Key Lenght to use for proxy communication (default 2048) -ext-proxy-ip-file
+    	Key Lenght to use for proxy communication (default 2048) -ssl-cert-path
+    	Path to the SSL Certificate to run https -ssl-key-path
+    	Path to the SSL Key to run https
+  -ssl-key-pass
+        Password to decrypt the SSL Key -ext-proxy-ip-file
       Path to the file containing the CIDRs (one per line) of your external proxy (eg. Cloudflare) -ext-proxy-header